 Regardless of the outcome of any action undertaken through this policy, retaliation against any complainant or witness who participates in using the policies and procedures set forth in this or any other section of the Faculty Manual will not be tolerated and, when reported, may form the basis for a separate complaint of misconduct.

-1. Policies regarding allegations of improper conduct against students can be found on the SU Policies Website at http://supolicies.syr.edu/studs/ and at the Office of Student Rights and Responsibilities (Office of Judicial Affairs) Website at http://studentconduct.syr.edu/.
+1. Policies regarding allegations of improper conduct against students can be found on the SU Policies Website at http://supolicies.syr.edu/studs/ and at the Office of Student Rights and Responsibilities website at http://studentconduct.syr.edu/.
 Policies regarding allegations of improper conduct against staff not covered by this policy can be found at http://supolicies.syr.edu/violations.html or at http://supolicies.syr.edu/emp_ben/staff_complaint.htm.

-3. Allegations of improper research ethics and allegations of violations of the University’s research and plagiarism policies by Faculty Members should be reported to the Office of the Vice President for Research, per section 4.4.
-Allegations of plagiarism by Faculty members may also be reported to the Office of Academic Integrity.
-Allegations of violations of grading policies by Faculty Members should be reported to the School/College of instruction.
+3. Allegations of improper research ethics and allegations of violations of the University’s research and plagiarism policies by University Faculty Members should be reported to the Office of the Vice President for Research, per section 4.4.
+Allegations of plagiarism by University Faculty Members may also be reported to the Office of Academic Integrity.
+Allegations of violations of grading policies by University Faculty Members should be reported to the School/College of instruction.